 - 0.5 oz (14 g) beeswax

 Remove from heat and let cool a few minutes then stir in the essential oils.
 Pour into tins or containers.
-This recipe fills three 2-ounce tins.
+This recipe fills about 2 1/2 two-ounce tins.

 Essential Oils to Use for St. John’s Wort Salve